Self-Supervised Learning Through Efference Copies: Derivations and additional theory

 \subsection{Sketch of the derivation}

-We begin from the definition that poses the optimization of the inverse model as a minimization of the Kullback-Leibler divergence as defined in Eq.~\eqref{eq:principle} of the main manuscript.
-Based on this and on biologically-inspired assumptions (see Section~\ref{sec:ec} of the main manuscript), the inverse model becomes a classifier of pairs of sensory inputs into actions.
+We begin from the definition that poses the optimization of the inverse model as a minimization of the Kullback-Leibler divergence as defined in Eq.~(\mref{eq:principle}) of the main manuscript.
+Based on this and on biologically-inspired assumptions (see Section~\mref{sec:ec} of the main manuscript), the inverse model becomes a classifier of pairs of sensory inputs into actions.

 Since we introduced the action as being composed of two categories, namely \emph{Object-identity-related actions} and \emph{Same-object manipulations} (see Fig.~\ref{fig:actions}), we can decompose the loss into a sum of two losses, $\mathcal{L}_\mathrm{id}$ and $\mathcal{L}_\mathrm{manip}$ respectively (see Section~\ref{sec:decomposition}).
 This, in turn, allows us to learn the two associated inverse models separately.